-When using a burial insurance calculator, it is important to realize that you aren't just paying for a casket.
-You are paying for professional services, cemetery fees, and memorial items.
-For those choosing cremation, the average cost with a viewing currently hovers around $6,300, though direct cremation remains the most affordable path.
+When using a burial insurance calculator, remember you are not only paying for a casket.
+The bill also includes professional services, cemetery fees, and memorial items.
+For cremation, costs vary by service level, with direct cremation being the least expensive option.

 How to Use a Funeral Insurance Calculator Effectively